 \subsection{Constraints on the growth rate}

 As described in \S \ref{sec:ClusteringMeasurements}, the clustering wedges are computed by integrating the redshift-space 2PCF, $\xi(s, \mu)$, over two bins of $\mu$.
-In Fig. \ref{fig:2D} we present the redshift-space 2PCF of the selected cluster sample in two coordinate systems, that is as a function of perpendicular ($s_\perp$) and parallel ($s_\parallel$) separations to the line-of-sight (Cartesian coordinates), and as a function of distance modulus ($s$) and cosine of the angle ($\mu$) between the line-of-sight (polar coordinates).
+In Fig. \ref{fig:2D} we present the redshift-space 2PCF of the selected cluster sample in two coordinate systems, i.e., as a function of perpendicular ($s_\perp$) and parallel ($s_\parallel$) separations to the line of sight (Cartesian coordinates), and as a function of distance modulus ($s$) and cosine of the angle ($\mu$) between the line of sight (polar coordinates).
 In real space the contour lines of the former statistics would be circular, while the ones of the latter statistics would be straight.
-RSD introduce anisotropies in the derived map that warp these contour lines, an effect which depends directly on the value of the linear growth rate of cosmic structures.
+RSD introduce anisotropies in the derived map that warp these contour lines, an effect that depends directly on the value of the linear growth rate of cosmic structures.

 The shape of the Cartesian 2PCF of the selected clusters shown in the left panel of Fig. \ref{fig:2D} appears similar to the one of galaxies, as expected \citep[e.g.][]{alam2017, marulli2017}.
 In fact, as described in \S \ref{subsec:spectroscopic}, the 2PCF of galaxy clusters we measure in this work coincides with the 2PCF of BCGs, by construction.
 Nevertheless, the cosmological analysis of this dataset provides a clear advantage as, differently from galaxy clustering studies, we can infer in this case the linear bias of the sample from the richness-mass scaling relation of the galaxy clusters hosting the selected BCGs, as explained in \S \ref{subsec:cluster_bias}.